TKleanthousT/stanley_cbp/README.md

 These effects violate the core assumptions of conventional single-star transit-search algorithms, which rely on strictly periodic signals with fixed durations and shapes.
 As a result, the sensitivity of standard pipelines to circumbinary planets, especially small planets near the detection threshold, is severely reduced.

-Motivated by this apparent missing population and the intrinsically pathological nature of circumbinary transit signals, Stanley was developed to systematically search for small circumbinary planets that are likely being missed by traditional methods.
-By coupling robust eclipsing-binary characterization with dynamically informed, variable-timing and variable-duration transit searches, Stanley remains sensitive to precisely the class of signals that evade conventional pipelines.
-To date, Stanley serves as the primary automated framework for conducting large-scale searches for small circumbinary planets in space-based photometric data, enabling both targeted discoveries and demographic studies of this unexplored population.
+Motivated by this apparent missing population and the intrinsically pathological nature of circumbinary transit signals, STANLEY was developed to systematically search for small circumbinary planets that are likely being missed by traditional methods.
+By coupling robust eclipsing-binary characterization with dynamically informed, variable-timing and variable-duration transit searches, STANLEY remains sensitive to precisely the class of signals that evade conventional pipelines.
+To date, STANLEY serves as the primary automated framework for conducting large-scale searches for small circumbinary planets in space-based photometric data, enabling both targeted discoveries and demographic studies of this unexplored population.

-For a detailed description of the original Kepler-based implementation of the Stanley pipeline and its application to the known circumbinary planet sample, see:
+For a detailed description of the original Kepler-based implementation of the STANLEY pipeline and its application to the known circumbinary planet sample, see:

 Martin & Fabrycky (2021), “Searching for Small Circumbinary Planets I. The STANLEY Automated Algorithm and No New Planets in Existing Systems” https://arxiv.org/abs/2101.03186

-# Stanley Pipeline
+# STANLEY Pipeline

-**Stanley** is a research pipeline for detecting, modeling, and analyzing **eclipsing binaries** and potential **circumbinary planets (CBPs)** in space-based photometric data.
+**STANLEY** is a research pipeline for detecting, modeling, and analyzing **eclipsing binaries** and potential **circumbinary planets (CBPs)** in space-based photometric data.
 It was originally developed for the **Kepler** CBP sample and has since been extended to large-scale searches in **TESS** light curves.
 In circumbinary systems, planetary transits do **not** occur at regular intervals and transit durations vary significantly due to the orbital motion of both stars around the barycenter.
-As a result, conventional single-star transit search algorithms perform poorly. **Stanley** implements methods specifically optimized for the **variable-timing and variable-duration** transit signatures unique to circumbinary planets.
+As a result, conventional single-star transit search algorithms perform poorly. **STANLEY** implements methods specifically optimized for the **variable-timing and variable-duration** transit signatures unique to circumbinary planets.

 ## Core Capabilities
 ### Detrending